Thursday, November 21, 2024

-Under the title The Jethro Tull Christmas Album – Fresh Snow At Christmas, the bands 21st studio album has been remixed from the original masters by Bruce Soord (The Pineapple Thief), as well as being given the surround sound treatment in both Dolby Atmos & 5.1.
+Under the title The Jethro Tull Christmas Album – Fresh Snow At Christmas the record has been remixed from the original masters by Bruce Soord (The Pineapple Thief), as well as being given the surround sound treatment in both Dolby Atmos & 5.1.
 The limited deluxe 4CD + Blu-ray book-set collection features all-new artwork, as well as live material, and includes the following across its 5 discs.

 CD1 features original album mixes, CD2 Bruce Soord remixes, CD3 features Christmas Live At St. Bride’s 2008, newly remixed by Bruce Soord, and CD4 features The Ian Anderson Band previously unreleased and live At St. Bride’s in 2006.
 The Blu-ray features Dolby Atmos, 5.1 Surround Sound and high resolution stereo mixes of The Jethro Tull Christmas Album, as well as both live recordings